- Dietary supplements are also called food supplements or nutritional supplements.

 - You may need a dietary supplement if you are pregnant, older, have a medical condition or you have a restricted diet.

 - Tell your doctor or pharmacist if you are taking any dietary supplements before they prescribe or dispense a new medicine for you.

 - For most people, the best way to get all the nutrients you need is to eat a balanced diet.

 What are dietary supplements?

 Dietary supplements (also called food supplements or nutritional supplements) are products designed to give you nutrients that might be missing from your diet.
-They are usually taken as tablets, capsules or powders, or as a liquid.
+They are usually taken as tablets, capsules or powders, or as a liquid drink.

 Dietary supplements are very popular with Australians.
-But while supplements have some benefits, most people do not need them.
+While supplements have benefits for some, most people do not need them.
 If you are thinking about taking supplements, talk to your doctor or pharmacist first as some dietary supplements can cause harm, such as an allergic reaction.